j-stach/blok/README.md

 # blok
-Types and traits for graphlike 3D arrays.
+Types and traits for graphlike 3D arrays, designed for visual thinkers.

 ## Usage
 See [example 1](/examples/1.rs) for a basic demonstration of building with blocks. <br>